BYLAWS OF VETERANS AFFAIRS PHYSICIAN ASSISTANT ASSOCIATION, INC.

 Physician Assistants shall adhere to all state and federal laws governing informed consent concerning the patient’s health care.

-Physician Assistants shall seek consultation with their supervising physician, other health providers, or qualified professionals having special skills, knowledge, or experience whenever the welfare of the patient will be safeguarded or advanced by such consultation.
-Supervision should include ongoing communication between the physician and the physician assistant regarding the care of all patients.
+Physician Assistants shall seek consultation with their collaborating physician, other health providers, or qualified professionals having special skills, knowledge, or experience whenever the welfare of the patient will be safeguarded or advanced by such consultation.
+Collaboration should include ongoing communication between the physician and the physician assistant regarding the care of all patients.